vuestorefront/vue-storefront/docs/guide/basics/configuration.md

   "de": {
     "storeCode": "de",
 ```
+`storeCode` is **required**.
+It is some kind of storeView id number.
 This attribute is not inherited through the "extend" mechanism.

 ```json
     "storeId": 3,